tundra-code/Aurora-Mutation-Tutorial/README.md

   }
 }
 ```
-After you write your config file and run the previous npm commands, you'll have to create a `.babelrc` file in your `node_modules` folder.
+After you write your config file and run the previous npm commands, you'll have to create a `.babelrc` file in your main mutation folder.
 The contents of that file should be exactly as follows.
 ```
 {
   "presets": ["env", "react"]